Optimal Partition for Multi-Type Queueing System: Analysis

-Lastly, the third part of Theorem \ref{thm:multi} shows that for the partition problem, the optimal partition must be to partition the customer types according to its service rate.
-More specifically, it must be optimal to assign customers with consecutive service rates into the same queue.
-Such a result is an extension of Theorem \ref{thm:opt-alpha} and can give rise to an efficient algorithm for the \(k\)-SPP and \(k\)-DPP.
+Theorem \ref{thm:multi-opt-alpha} shows that under Assumption \ref{as:reg-2seg}, the optimal partition must be to partition the customer types according to their service rates.
+More specifically, it must be optimal to assign customers with consecutive service rates to the same queue.
+Such a result can give rise to an efficient algorithm for the \(k\)-QPP.
 Particularly, note that given \(X\), we can verify that \(f(X, \boldsymbol{\alpha})\) is jointly convex in \(\boldsymbol{\alpha}\).
-Therefore, we can enumerate over all candidates of \(X\) (by Theorem \ref{thm:multi}, there are at most \(\mathcal{O}(n^{k-1})\) of them) and for each \(X\) solve a convex optimization for the optimal \(\boldsymbol{\alpha}\).
+Therefore, we can enumerate all candidates of \(X\) (by Theorem \ref{thm:multi-opt-alpha}, there are at most \(\mathcal{O}(n^{k-1})\) of them) and for each \(X\) solve a convex optimization for the optimal \(\boldsymbol{\alpha}\).
 The detailed algorithm is given in Algorithm \ref{alg:multi-opt-alpha}.